-So what other alternatives are we seeing in the community?
+So what other alternatives are we seeing?
 How can we implement practical solutions that move us from a policy of zero tolerance to a practice of nurturing resilience?
 RWJF funds several school-based programs working to address the cycle of trauma and discipline, a few of which are listed below.
 I hope they inspire new thinking about ways for communities to create alternate pathways for youth who are challenged with various adversities.

-Trauma Smart is an early-childhood trauma intervention model that addresses the effects of complex trauma -- such as community and family violence, poverty, illness, and homelessness -- for preschool-age children, their families, and the Head Start teachers who care for them.
+Trauma Smart: Trauma Smart is an early-childhood trauma intervention model that addresses the effects of complex trauma—such as community and family violence, poverty, illness, and homelessness—for preschool-age children, their families, and the Head Start teachers who care for them.

-Clayton County (Georgia) Juvenile Court has a program called System of Care, which partners with local schools and law enforcement to find ways of disciplining young people while keeping them in school and out of the juvenile justice system.
+System of Care: Georgia’s Clayton County Juvenile Court has a program called System of Care that partners with local schools and law enforcement to find ways of disciplining young people while keeping them in school and out of the juvenile justice system.
 Since 2004, the program has reduced school arrests by 83 percent and gained national attention as a promising model.

-The Safe Schools Consortium is a multi-stakeholder collaborative in Chicago that works to keep kids in school and promote safe school climates for all students.
-Specifically, they are working to help schools replace harsh disciplinary policies, which lead to high levels of suspensions and expulsions, with a commonsense approach that allows young people to take responsibility and learn from their mistakes while they are in school.
+The Safe Schools Consortium: The Safe Schools Consortium is a multi-stakeholder collaborative in Chicago that works to keep kids in school and promotes safe school climates for all students.
+Specifically, it is working to help schools replace harsh disciplinary policies, which lead to high levels of suspensions and expulsions, with a commonsense approach that allows young people to take responsibility and learn from their mistakes while they are in school.

 All of us must to work together to replace cycles of trauma and punishment if we hope to build a culture of health and learning.
 As long as our first instinct is punishment instead of healing, we will lose kids before they ever have the opportunity to find their own potential.
 There are solutions out there.
-I have shared a few, and I encourage you to share your own examples as well in the comments below.
 At home and in school, we want our kids to be curious.
-We encourage them to ask "why."
-As grownups, we should expect the same of ourselves.
+We encourage them to ask why.
+As grown-ups, we should expect the same of ourselves.